EfrenAL/Pixabay/README.md

 Project is following Material Design guidelines.

-To display the images was used a RecyclerView Grid comosed by CardViews.
+To display the images was used a RecyclerView Grid composed by CardViews.
 Inside each cardview we have a another horizontal RecyclerView with the tags.

 ### Main view: